-The maximum resultant in-plane force on the extreme bolt, R_u, was computed earlier to be 45.9 kips.
+The maximum resultant in-plane force on the extreme bolt, R_u , was computed earlier to be 45.2 kips.
 The factored resistance for bearing on the girder web in the end column of bolts was previously computed as 52.65 kips.
 Therefore:

-$$R_u = 45.9 \text{ kips} < \phi{bb} R_n = 52.65 \text{ kips/bolt}$$ OK
+$$R_u = 45.2 \text{ kips} < \phi{bb}R_n = 52.65 \text{ kips/bolt}$$ OK

 Note that the web thickness is 0.5625 in., which is less than the total thickness of the two web splice plates (2 times 0.375 in. = 0.75 in.).
-Therefore, bearing on the girder web governs as it has the smaller thickness
+Therefore, bearing on the girder web governs as it has the smaller thickness.

-7.14.5.13 Strength Limit State Check of Web Splice Plates - Block Shear
+7.14.5.13 Strength Limit State Check of Web Splice Plates - Block Shear Rupture

-In accordance with Article 6.13.4, splice plates subjected to tension shall be investigated to ensure adequate connection material is provided to develop the factored resistance of the connection.
-The connection shall be investigated by considering all possible failure planes in the member and connection plates.
-Such planes shall include those that are parallel and perpendicular to the applied forces.
-The planes parallel to the applied force shall be considered to resist only shear stresses.
-The planes perpendicular to the applied force shall be considered to resist only tension stresses.
+In accordance with Article 6.13.4, splice plates subjected to tension are to be investigated to ensure adequate connection material is provided to develop the factored block shear rupture resistance of the connection.
+The connection is to be investigated by considering all possible failure planes in the member and connection plates.
+Such planes are to include those that are parallel and perpendicular to the applied forces.
+The planes parallel to the applied force are considered to resist only shear stresses.
+The planes perpendicular to the applied force are considered to resist only tension stresses.